 Fresh Frozen Plasma (FFP) is obtained from whole blood or apheresis from male donors and frozen to maintain activity of labile coagulation factors.
 FFP from female donors is not currently used because it is more likely to contain antibodies that could cause a serious reaction when given to a patient.
 Apheresis plasma is also being collected in the UK from male and female donors for plasma for medicine.
 By combining all the donations and extracting the antibodies (immunoglobulins) these can be used to treat many conditions.
-See section 9.5 for further details on immunoglobulins Cryoprecipitate contains high levels of fibrinogen and is the main source of fibrinogen in the UK.
-It is obtained by thawing FFP at 4°C ± 2°C resulting in the formation of the cryoprecipitate.
-Following centrifugation, the supernatant plasma is removed, and the cryoprecipitate is then rapidly frozen to ≤-25°C. For more information on the manufacture of blood components and NHSBT portfolio of products follow the links below.
-SPN223 - NHSBT Portfolio of Blood Components and Guidance for their Clinical Use NHSBT Blood Centre Tour The 'Red Book' - Guidelines for the Blood Transfusion Services in the UK For information on balancing supply and demand, see section 8.5 & 7.2
+See section 9.5 for further details on immunoglobulins.
+Cryoprecipitate contains high levels of fibrinogen and is the main source of fibrinogen in the UK.
+It is obtained by thawing FFP at $4^{\circ}C \pm 2^{\circ}C$ resulting in the formation of the cryoprecipitate.
+Following centrifugation, the supernatant plasma is removed, and the cryoprecipitate is then rapidly frozen to $\leq -25^{\circ}C$ .
+For more information on the manufacture of blood components and NHSBT portfolio of products follow the links below.
+SPN223 - NHSBT Portfolio of Blood Components and Guidance for their Clinical Use NHSBT Blood Centre Tour The 'Red Book' - Guidelines for the Blood Transfusion Services in the UK For information on balancing supply and demand, see section 7.2 & section 8.5.

-Laboratory Facts Hospital Transfusion Laboratories (HTLs) are responsible for the pre-transfusion testing and issuing of blood components to clinical areas.
+Laboratory Facts Hospital Transfusion Laboratories (HTLs) are responsible for the pre transfusion testing and issuing of blood components to clinical areas.
 In some hospitals they may also provide certain blood products.
 They often operate and provide 24-hour support, seven-days a week, all year round.
-See glossary for definitions for blood products and blood components.
+See the Glossary of Terms, Acronyms, and Abbreviations below for definitions for blood products and blood components.
 A tour of your local laboratory can be really useful to understand local practice and systems.
 HTLs are regulated by the Medicines and Healthcare products Regulatory Agency (MHRA), against the Blood Safety and Quality Regulations (BSQR 2005), ensuring procedures are in place to maintain the highest standards of quality and safety for the collection, testing, processing, storage and distribution of human blood and blood components.
-3.1 Blood Groups 23 3.2 Sample Testing 25 3.3 Component selection, preparation and issuing 28 3.4 Biomedical Scientist empowerment and appropriate use 32
+3.1 Blood Groups 23 3.2 Sample Testing 25 3.3 Component Selection, Preparation and Issuing 28 3.4 Biomedical Scientist - Empowerment and Appropriate Use 32